bgdnvk/clanker/README.md

 `clanker ask "what's the status of my chat service lambda?"`
 or call it with an openai key directly:
 `clanker ask --verbose --profile tekbog --openai-key "$OPENAI_API_KEY" "What are the latest logs for our dev Lambda functions?"`

 `clanker ask --agent-trace --profile tekbog --openai-key "$OPENAI_API_KEY" "how can i create an additional lambda and link it to dev?"`

 `clanker ask --ai-profile gemini-api --gemini-model gemini-3-pro-preview --gemini-key your-gemini-key "How can we add another AWS Lambda function to our dev environment using best practices?"`

+`clanker ask --ai-profile gemini-api --gemini-model gemini-2.0-flash --gemini-key your-g-key "Explain how observability helps Lambda debugging" | cat`

 ## WHAT YOU NEED